robertpuccinelli/robertpuccinelli.github.io/_posts/2019-01-21-updating-jeep-head-unit.markdown

 **Torque Lite**: OBDII interface that has some nice features like calculating MPG while providing the basic diagnostics utility.

-**Carlinkit Autokit**: Specialty app for the Android Auto/Apple Carplay dongle that I have installed.

 I chose to not link my Google account to the tablet because it probably will be stolen at some point and I don't really want to have personal accounts accessible to others.
 This also means that I don't have access to the Play store for apps.
 As a result, I sideload everything on the tablet.
 You don't need to do this though if you create a throwaway Google account for your device or use your own personal account.
 APKs that I installed on my system are provided below out of convenience, but I don't guarantee that they will work or don't contain malware.

 > **Files**